javakotlindev/Navigation-Components-Multi-Module/README.md

 }
 ```

-We implement library in App module to overide interface in our MainActivity and by **NavGraphs.kt** we can navigate to screen that we want.
+We implement **Navigation** module in App module to overide interface methods in our MainActivity and with **NavGraphs.kt** we can navigate to the screen we want.

 ```ruby